Motirock/VulkanRenderer/README.md

   -Resolution: 2256x1504~60Hz

 ## Compilation requirements:
-All compilation requirements are found here (I used this for my development environment): [https://vulkan-tutorial.com/Development_environment#page_Linux](Vulkan Tutorial)
+All compilation requirements are found here (I used this for my development environment): [Vulkan Tutorial](https://vulkan-tutorial.com/Development_environment)
 You must recompile shaders as well.